andismith/dev-tool-secrets/_posts/2013-05-31-akqa-anoraks.md

 <p>Last night I presented my first session on "Secrets of the Browser Developer Tools" at AKQA Anoraks, and I also took the opportunity to publicly announce the availability of the site.</p>

-<p>I've spoken at AKQA Anoraks a few times before, and it's great to see a audience receptive to the talk I was giving.
+<p>I've spoken at AKQA Anoraks a few times before, and it's great to see an audience so receptive to the talk I was giving.
+Hopefully everybody came away with at least 1 new way of working within the Developer Tools.
 At the start of the talk I asked how many people were using each of the Browser Developer Tools as their primary development tool.
 The rough results of the survey, bearing in mind I was counting fast, were as follows:</p>

 <ul>
     <li>Firebug: 12</li>